cugurm/ml-in-compilers/README.md

 ### :books: Contents:

-* (:blue_book:, 2006) Stephenson: *"Automating the Construction of Compiler Heuristics Using Machine Learning"* - a doctoral dissertation in 2006 describing the basic techniques used at that time.
+* (:blue_book:, 2006, MIT PhD thesis) Stephenson: *"Automating the Construction of Compiler Heuristics Using Machine Learning"* - a doctoral dissertation in 2006 describing the basic techniques used at that time.

-* (:scroll:, 2018) Wang and O'Boyle: *"Machine Learning in Compiler Optimization"* - a great ml survey
+* (:scroll:, 2018, CoRR journal) Wang and O'Boyle: *"Machine Learning in Compiler Optimization"* - a great ml survey

-* (:scroll:) Thomson, O'Boyle, Fursin and Franke: *"Reducing Training Time in a One-shot Machine Learning-based Compiler"* - boost ml in iterative compilation
+* (:scroll:, 2009, Chapter from *Languages and Compilers for Parallel Computing*) Thomson, O'Boyle, Fursin and Franke: *"Reducing Training Time in a One-shot Machine Learning-based Compiler"* - boost ml in iterative compilation

-* (:scroll:, 2014) Magni, Dybach and O'Boyle: *"Automatic Optimization of Thread-Coarsening for Graphics Processors"* - the usage of PCA for the purpose of dimensionality reduction
+* (:scroll:, 2014, Proceedings of the *23rd International Conference on Parallel Architectures and Compilation*) Magni, Dybach and O'Boyle: *"Automatic Optimization of Thread-Coarsening for Graphics
+Processors"* - the usage of PCA for the purpose of dimensionality reduction